Challenges of Generative AI - Short & Long Term | HCLTech

 The potential for manipulation, concerns about cognitive development and emotional wellbeing are increasingly prevalent, with more sophisticated GenAI systems being introduced in education systems.

-This is where regulations are required at executive levels to determine the content and training of large language models (LLMs) that can eliminate biases, discrimination and a yet unknown impact on students.
+This is where ethical guidelines and regulations are required at executive levels to determine the content and training of large language models (LLMs) that can eliminate biases, discrimination and a yet unknown impact on students.

 “An explainable AI describes the approach of how the feature values are related to the model prediction.
 This helps user to understand why the model is behaving in a certain way for a particular prediction,” says Dr. Naveen Kumar Malik, Associate Vice President, HCL SW-CTO Office-Strategy, at HCLTech.